Citi Personal Wealth Management

 Earnings grow tax–deferred and you can make tax–free withdrawals as long as they're used for qualified education expenses.

 Starting in 2018, federal law now allows 529 plans to cover qualifying expenses for elementary and secondary (K–12).
 There is a $10,000 per year per child limit on withdrawals.
 Not all states and educational institutions have adopted this new tax law.
 A Coverdell account can be tapped for expenses from kindergarten through college.

-*With a 529 plan, you can also make a lump sum of $75,000 in the first year of a five–year period, without triggering the gift tax.
+*With a 529 plan, each person can also make a lump sum of $75,000 in the first year of a five–year period, without triggering the gift tax.
 Essentially, you are up–fronting the funding of the plan.
 One warning: If you elect to do so, and you die before the end of that five–year period, the portion of the gift of the five–year period that was allocated to the period after your death will be included in your estate.

 Citi).
 Not all products and services are provided by all affiliates or are available at all locations.
 CPB personnel are not research analysts, and the information in this Communication is not intended to constitute